stevenbenner/interfacelift-downloader/README.md

 ## Reporting Bugs

 If you find any bugs, want to request a new feature, or have any questions then please feel free to [open a new issue](https://github.com/stevenbenner/interfacelift-downloader/issues/new) in this GitHub project.
-You can also contact me on twitter at [@stevenbenner](https://twitter.com/stevenbenner).

 ## Contributing